Determine if the graph of the function f(x)f\left(x\right)f(x)&... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Determine if the graph of the function f(x) is continuous and/or differentiable at x=2.
+Determine if the graph of the function f(x) is continuous and/or differentiable at x=1.

 A